ibrahimhuycn/EmailSenderTest/README.md

 This is a console that sends email with FluentEmail with a bunch of PDF files attached.

 # My Sources
 I was watching a video from Tim Corey.
 He does not mentioned anything about adding attachments which I needed to do.
-First of all, here is a link to his youtube video. https://www.youtube.com/watch?v=qSeO9886nRM
+First of all, here is a link to his youtube video.
+Go give a like and come back! https://www.youtube.com/watch?v=qSeO9886nRM

 # Two ways to add attachments in FluentEmail